 e) The Executive Committee of the Society may by unanimous vote and for good and sufficient reason, suspend or recommend the termination of membership of any member.
 That suspension to become termination or to be set aside by the membership at the next following Annual General Meeting of the Society or at an Extraordinary General Meeting convened in accordance with the procedure outlined in Clause 7(b) below, PROVIDED THAT such member will have the right to be heard (accompanied by a friend) by the Executive Committee before a final decision is taken by the Executive Committee.

 f) The Executive Committee shall keep a register of the names and addresses of the members of the Society and shall be responsible for keeping it up to date and in compliance with the Data Protection Act 1998.

 5 EXECUTIVE COMMITTEE

-b) A representative of each of the Groups
+ii) A representative of each of the Groups.

-c) A nominated member of any authorised sub committees
+iii) A nominated member of any authorised sub committees.

-e) The members of the Executive Committee shall be elected annually by the membership and their terms of office shall commence immediately after the closure of the Annual General Meeting at which they are elected.
+c) The members of the Executive Committee and the President, Vice Presidents and Honorary members shall be elected annually by the membership and their terms of office shall commence immediately after the closure of the Annual General Meeting at which they are elected.
 Nominations in writing must be submitted to the Hon Secretary at least fourteen days in advance of the day on which the Annual General Meeting is to take place.
 Nominations must be signed by the candidate and two members.
 If insufficient nominations have been received to fill any vacancies the chairman of the meeting may, at his discretion, take nominations from the floor.

 a) The Executive Committee of the Society shall have the power to establish Groups in furtherance of the Society’s objectives and on such terms as the Executive Committee shall prescribe.
 In the event of a group being formed, any property or funds acquired by it shall belong to the Society.